rsksmart/pmt-builder/README.md

 Notice that the hex value of these fields (`tx` and `pmt`) have the `0x` prefix, that's because the `registerBtcTransaction` requires them to be like that.

 To check if it has been successfully registered, go to `Read Contract`, then click on `isBtcTxHashAlreadyProcessed` to expand it, paste the btc transaction hash and click on `Read`.
-If it returns `true`, then it has been registred.
+If it returns `true`, then it has been registered.
 You can also use `getBtcTxHashProcessedHeight` to get the block number where it was processed.

 ### Getting a coinbase transaction information ready to register